fcfort/betterment-pdf-to-csv/README.md

-# Parse Betterment's PDF statements, output QIF
+# Parse Betterment's PDF statements, output CSV

 [Betterment](http://betterment.com) is a nice brokerage service but they don't provide transaction data in any parseable, structured format.
-The Python script here will parse your quarterly statement PDF and produce QIF files suitable for importing into an accounting program.
-(I use Moneydance.)
+The Python script here will parse your quarterly statement, deposit and dividend PDFs and produce CSV files suitable for importing into an accounting program.

 This is super hackish and brittle and this should really just be thought of as a starting point, and not as a genuinely usable tool.